timc1/use-google-autocomplete/README.md

 ### apiKey

 > String value of your Google API key.
 Make sure to enable the Maps API in your console.

+### type

+> String value of 'places' or 'query' | defaults to 'places'
+> This will determine if we use 'autocomplete' or 'queryautocomplete' ([reference](https://developers.google.com/places/web-service/autocomplete))

 ### query